Categories

 - Type: Leaf object (cannot contain other objects).

-- SID (Security Identifier): Used to manage permissions and access.
+- Identifiers:- SID (Security Identifier): Used to manage permissions and access.

 - GUID (Globally Unique Identifier): Uniquely identifies the object across domains and forests.